22-10-2025

 - CMYK: the standard subtractive model for offset and digital printing,

-- HSB/HSL: alternative representations useful for digital color manipulation.
+- HSB/HSL: alternative representations useful for digital colour manipulation.

 Each of these systems has distinctive characteristics that make it more or less suitable for specific industrial applications.